Supreme Court skeptical of Biden’s workplace vaccine rule

 Louisiana Solicitor General Elizabeth Murrill who was arguing against the health care workers rule, was also arguing remotely “based upon the court’s protocol,” state Attorney General Jeff Landry said.
 Landry was at the court for Friday’s arguments.

-It is the first time since the court returned to in-person arguments in October that lawyers were arguing remotely.
+It was the first time since the court returned to in-person arguments in October that lawyers were arguing remotely.

+Justice Neil Gorsuch was the only justice to remain unmasked throughout the arguments, which lasted more than 3 and 1/2 hours.
+He sits between Barrett and Sotomayor.
+The court did not explain why Sotomayor didn’t take the bench.

 This story has been corrected to say that one-third of those fully vaccinated have also received boosters.